Annenberg-Oxford Media Policy Summer Institute

 Housing, tuition, air fare (to and from Detroit Metro Airport), and a $750 stipend is provided by the Department to those students accepted into An-Ox.

 COMPASS Washington, DC Summer Fellowship Program

-Each summer the Department sponsors one student to participate in the COMPASS Summer Fellowship Program, organized in collaboration with the Annenberg School for Communication at the University of Pennsylvania, the Department of Communication Studies at the University of Michigan, and the Moody College of Communication at the University of Texas.
+Each summer the Department sponsors one student to participate in the COMPASS Summer Fellowship Program, organized in collaboration with the Annenberg School for Communication at the University of Pennsylvania, the Department of Communication and Media at the University of Michigan, and the Moody College of Communication at the University of Texas.